raghav-misra/notes-v1/classes/cmsc330/quiz02.md

 char_hp = 39 (* true *)
 ```

 The above example is pretty stupid.
-We can directly access the members of a record:
+We can also directly access the members of a record:

 ```ocaml
 char.ptype (* TFire *)